csibman27/ansible_playbook_rt5/README.md

    - This will initialize the database and creates indexes required
 1. Full text search is disabled in your RT configuration and it needs to be enabled
    - ``sudo /opt/rt5/sbin/rt-setup-fulltext-index``
+1. **AT THIS STAGE YOU HAVE RT RUNNING!
+MAKE SURE YOU CAN CONFIRM THAT, ELSE GO BACK IN DOCS**
 1. RT’s root user password can be changed with the commnad
    - ``sudo /opt/rt5/sbin/rt-passwd root``
 1. Login to RT without any SSL cert required the following code in place  `` Set($WebSecureCookies, 0); `` to RT_SiteConfig